-The main social implications of the Strategy on employment and social inclusion for different groups of the workforce and employers are as follows:
+The main social implications of the Strategy on employment and social inclusion for different groups of the workforce are as follows:

 - The disabled: good OSH processes could help accident victims or the chronically ill to retain their job or return to work.
-Rehabilitation and reintegration schemes are concerned primarily with ensuring a safe and healthy return to work following an accident or illness and may involve adapting the workplace or the way work is organised.
-Good OSH improves rehabilitation and return to work practices and helps to reduce the severity of cases.
-Timely rehabilitation combined with early intervention prevent escalation of the condition and loss of skills/motivation on the part of injured workers.
+Timely rehabilitation combined with early intervention prevents escalation of the condition and loss of skills/motivation on the part of injured workers. - Migrant workers: the work environment has the potential to be one of the main platforms for integration of migrant workers.
+It is vital to ensure that this social group benefits from all OSH standards on an equal basis, as this will have a positive impact, such as creating a feeling of equal treatment and participation, and will help to avoid social exclusion of migrant workers. - Ageing workforce: good OSH will have a positive impact on extending working life by increasing job satisfaction and reducing stressful and monotonous working conditions that cause early deterioration of health and, hence, an early exit from working life.

-- Migrant workers: the work environment has the potential to be one of the main platforms for integration of migrant workers.
-It is vital to ensure that this social group benefits from all OSH standards on an equal basis, as this will have a positive impact, such as creating a feeling of equal treatment and participation, and will help to avoid social exclusion of migrant workers. - Ageing workforce: promoting employment among older workers and delaying their exit from the labour force are key components of the Lisbon Strategy.
-Good OSH will have a positive impact on extending working life by increasing job satisfaction and reducing stressful and monotonous working conditions that cause early deterioration of health and, hence, an early exit from working life. - Young workers: raising awareness on the part of young workers who are often less informed about occupational risks will have an impact in the form of better adaptation to and participation in the labour market by such workers.
+- Young workers: raising awareness on the part of young workers who are often less informed about occupational risks will have an impact in the form of better adaptation to and participation in the labour market by such workers.